 The library is not built automatically when R is installed, but can be built in the directory src/nmath/standalone in the R sources: see the file README there.
-To use the code in your own C program include and link against '-lRmath' (and perhaps '-lm').
+To use the code in your own C program include and link against '-1Rmath' (and perhaps '-1m').
 There is an example file test.c.

-'''

-#define MATHLIB_STANDALONE

-#include <Rmath.h>
+#define MATHLIB\STANDALONE #include <Rmath.h>

-'''

 A little care is needed to use the random-number routines.
-You will need to supply the uniform random number generator or use the one supplied (and with a dynamic library or DLL you will have to use the one supplied, which is the Marsaglia-multicarry with an entry points
+You will need to supply the uniform random number generator double unif\rand(void)

+or use the one supplied (and with a dynamic library or DLL you will have to use the one supplied, which is the Marsaglia-multicarry with an entry points to set its seeds and to read the seeds).

 '''

-double unif_rand(void)
+set_seed(unsigned int, unsigned int)

 '''

 '''

-set_seed(unsigned int, unsigned int)

-to set its seeds and

 get_seed(unsigned int , unsigned int )

-to read the seeds).
+read the seeds)

 '''